FabioBiao/FabioBiao/README.md

 ## Repositories

-Most of my repositories are public, and meant to be opensource applications, they are mainly focused in the following areas:
+Most of my public repositories are public and were used for me to learn new tech, they are mainly focused in the following areas:
 - Frontend
 - Backend
 - Infrastructure as Code/Configuration Management